alcasinoroyale/film-scope/README.md

 $ touch .env
 ```

 6. If existing TMDB API Key doesn't work, you can receive one at themoviedb.org.
 Then set up the API KEY with REACT_APP_FILM_API_KEY = (fill in with your key chars) inside the .env file.

-7. Add the .env file to .gitignore so the API Key is hidden, filmActions.js is set to process this API KEY.
+The filmActions.js file is set up to process this API KEY.

-8. CD back into project directory and start the development server
+7. CD back into project directory and start the development server
 ```
 $ cd .. && rake start
 ```